NCI-ITEB/tumor_epidemiology_approaches/index.markdown

   - *May 11, 2023- Speaker: Marcin Imieliński - Origin and identity in lung adenocarcinoma evolution*
 - May 15<b>*</b>, 2023: Data visualization approaches
 - May 17, 2023: “Ask a Bioinformatician” IV
-  - *May 25, 2023- Speaker: Charles Swanton - Title TBD*
+  - *May 25, 2023- Charles Swanton - Title TBD*
-  - *June 8, 2023- Speaker: David Adams - Cross-species oncogenomics of melanoma and other malignancies to define disease drivers*
+  - *June 8, 2023- David Adams - Cross-species oncogenomics of melanoma and other malignancies to define disease drivers*

 *Date changed